-Last-instar larvae of S. nonagrioides and O. nubilalis were collected from three sampling zones for each species within the Ebro Valley area, in the Northeast of Spain (NE Spain), each zone comprising at least three maize fields located as close together as possible.
+Last-instar larvae of S. nonagrioides and O. nubilalis were collected from three sampling zones for each species in the North-eastern Spain (NE Spain), each zone comprising at least three maize fields located as close together as possible.
 A minimum of 1000 larvae were targeted for collection per species, about 350 larvae collected in each of the three sampling zones and, if possible, a minimum of 50 larvae per maize field.
 However, due to the habitual high mortality rates of field larvae when kept in the laboratory, an effort has been made to collect as many larvae as possible to achieve the target for maximum detection threshold for resistance allele frequency of 3%.